dmccuk/ansible_ELK/README.md

     # cd ansible_ELK/roles
     # ansible-playbook -i <server_name/ip>, deployELK.yml

-Edit the main.yml to customise what components are run:
+You can Edit the main.yml to customise what components are run (but I don't recommend it):

     # vi elk_config/tasks/main.yml